 Table of Contents:

-The skin is the body’s largest organ, and is certainly the most visible, so conditions that affect it can be particularly bothersome.
-There are many recognised skin disorders, and eczema is one of the most common, with over 31 million Americans having some form of the condition.
+The skin is the body’s largest organ and is certainly the most visible, so conditions that affect it can be particularly bothersome.
+There are many recognized skin disorders, and eczema is one of the most common, with over 31 million Americans having some form of the condition.
 It can begin at any stage of life, from childhood through adolescence to adulthood, and can range from mild to severe.

 Contrary to what most people may think, eczema is not a single condition, but the name given to a group of conditions that cause itchy or inflamed skin.
 The seven main types of eczema are: